 Time to first comment is the average time in hours from when pull requests are created to when they receive their first comment, rounded to the nearest tenth of an hour.

 Note: If your Pull request tracking is set to First commented, your Time to first comment will always be zero.
 Change this setting on the configurations page.

 Which reports use Time to first comment?

 Depending on the report, you might be able to view Time to first comment for individual PRs that have not been merged.
-When Time to first comment is represented in aggregate or in the Fundamentals reports, it is only based on merged PRs.
+When Time to first comment is represented in aggregate or in Team health insights, it is only based on merged PRs.

 What does Time to first comment measure?

 Time to first comment tells you how long a pull request is waiting before a team member reviews it.

 Focusing on this metric drives outcomes including reducing waste, reducing cycle time, and reducing context switching.
 This is a popular metric for Lean software development and Kanban practitioners that focus on flow efficiency.